derthadams/collaboration-graph/README.md

 ![Screenshot 6](https://github.com/derthadams/406_fcg_django/blob/master/images/screenshot_6.jpg)

-You can access a context menu on any node in the graph by clicking and holding on that node.
+You can access a context menu on any node in the graph by clicking/tapping and holding on that node.
 The menu allows you to expand, collapse, or delete the node.
 To select one of the options, move your cursor or finger over the corresponding icon and release.

 <div>
 <img align="left" width="48" height="48" src="https://github.com/derthadams/406_fcg_django/blob/master/images/expanded_sm.png" alt="Expand icon">